AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/getting-started.md

 # Getting started in Attribution AI

- The following guides require an understanding of the various Platform services involved with using Attribution AI.
+ The following guides require an understanding of the various Adobe Experience Platform services involved with using Attribution AI.
 Before beginning the tutorials, please review the following documents:

-- [XDM System overview](../../xdm/home.md): XDM is the foundational framework that allows Adobe Experience Cloud, powered by Experience Platform, to deliver the right message to the right person, on the right channel, at exactly the right moment.
+- [Experience Data Model (XDM) System overview](../../xdm/home.md): XDM is the foundational framework that allows Adobe Experience Cloud, powered by Experience Platform, to deliver the right message to the right person, on the right channel, at exactly the right moment.
 The methodology on which Experience Platform is built, XDM System, operationalizes Experience Data Model schemas for use by Platform services.
 - [Basics of schema composition](../../xdm/schema/composition.md): This document provides an introduction to Experience Data Model (XDM) schemas and the building blocks, principles, and best practices for composing schemas to be used in Adobe Experience Platform.
 - [Building schemas](../../xdm/tutorials/create-schema-ui.md): This tutorial covers the steps for creating a schema using the Schema Editor within Experience Platform.